I love to travel, and I love to evoke a sense of place in my novels.

 The first thing I did upon arriving in Rio was go to the botanical garden.
 I remember getting giddy just walking around.
 It could have been all the oxygen-rich air.
 Or maybe I was jet lagged.
 But I breathed it all in with great happiness.
 In terms of the story, I was particularly concerned to get the descriptions of both Kew and the JB just right.

 This is what happens: I travel to a place and get to know it.
-Then I let my back brain sift through the images and my experiences.
+Then I let my back brain sift through the images and my experiences in order to give my stories a specific sense of place.

 I never know in advance what will grab me.
 The first time I went to Rio was probably 10 years before I had the plot idea for The Emerald Hour.
 I never thought about a novel plot while I was there.
 I don’t think I’d even conceived of my time slip series at that point.
 Nevertheless, the images were back there, just roaming around.
 Then I did really need to go back to check them for accuracy.